iltommi/qdb-documentation/source/reference/wrpmed.rst

 **Number of entries on a single grid**
     The maximum number of entries is 8 EiB

+**Number of entries per node**
+    The maximum number of entries per node depends on the :option:`limiter-max-bytes` parameter.
+    Each entry uses around 320 bytes of memory

 **Total amount of data**
     The total amount of data a single grid may handle is 16 EiB (that's 18,446,744,073,709,551,616 bytes)